-These plans were approved by our sole stockholder prior to our IPO in March 2013.
-For restricted stock units issued to employees, the shares of Class A common stock underlying the restricted stock units will generally be issued and delivered promptly following the vesting of the awards.
-For restricted stock units issued to non-employee directors, the shares of Class A common stock underlying the restricted stock units will generally be issued and delivered on or promptly following the termination of the non-employee director's service on the Board.
+The shares of Class A common stock underlying restricted stock units awarded to employees under the 2013 Omnibus Incentive Compensation Plan will generally be issued and delivered promptly following the vesting of the awards.
+As of December 31, 2019, there were 107,125 restricted stock units outstanding under the 2013 Omnibus Incentive Compensation Plan.

+The shares of Class A common stock underlying the restricted stock units awarded to our non-employee directors under the 2013 Non-Employee Director Plan will be issued and delivered upon the earlier to occur of (i) a change in control and (ii) the termination of the director's service on the Board.